 from an equal number of data on either side of a central value.

-If those prices are then the formula is
+If those prices are

 Repeat Sales Regression (RSR)